jdido08/TheShapesOfStories/README.md

 - assess functions

 8/5/2025:
-- about page
+- about page -- finished for now; still some clean up to do
-- branding insert
+- branding insert -- will do later

+8/7/2025: Assesments
+- Shape Accuracy
+- Word Accuracy
+- Story Category